tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 categories: code html javascript
 ---

 This post discusses how RGB colour is converted to greyscale.
-Two formulae are presented here, along with techniques to implement them using HTML and JavaScript.
+Two formulae are presented here, along with techniques to implement them using a combination of HTML and JavaScript.

 ## Introduction